 How to Implement the Best Retail Audit

 As the retail market continues to grow around the world due to increased income, awareness, accessibility and lifestyle changes, it is important that businesses develop tailored strategies for their markets.
-For brands selling outside of their home country, it is critical to understand the unique challenges every market poses due to different economic, political and cultural environments.
+For brands selling outside their home country, it is critical to understand the unique challenges every market poses as a result of different economic, political and cultural environments.

-Unfortunately, most brands lack an adequate data source.
-Often information is delivered by third-parties that are unreliable and vary by location.
-For businesses to drive increases in revenue, profit and market share, accurate data about on-the-ground conditions is critical for understanding the true barriers to growth and creating strategies that address them.
+Unfortunately, most brands lack an adequate data source and instead rely on information delivered from unreliable, third party companies that fail to provide actionable insights and data verification.
+In order for your business to increase revenue, profit share and market share, accurate data about on-the-ground conditions is critical to understand the true barriers to growth and create effective strategies that address these barriers.

 What is a Retail Audit?

 A retail audit is like a wellness check for your brand in the marketplace.
 Retail audits collect supplier data like: out of stock (OOS), visual merchandising, planogram compliance, competitive intelligence and more.
 The result of a retail audit is a report card providing valuable insights into your brand’s overall health in store.